Gabidal/GIC/README.md

 GIC is compiler

   02.Jul.19.23:32.
-  GIC is a interpreter type kernel, which doesn't use eny system call's at all.
+  GIC is an interpreter type kernel,

+  which doesn't use any system call at all.

-  The main objective is to make a interpreter which is fast in every mean possible while being flexible.
+  The main objective is to make an interpreter,

+  which is fast in every way possible while being flexible.

   GIC will provide support for cross-platform applications.

-  Pioneer the original bro! :D
+  # Pioneer the original bro! :D